xuqinghua-China/network_traffic_detection/README.md

 ```
 - loss function

 As the problem is multi level classification, We have used cross entropy loss function.
-The
+The result will update after experimets is done.

 # References
 1. Wang, W., Sheng, Y., Wang, J., Zeng, X., Ye, X., Huang, Y., & Zhu, M. (2017).
 HAST-IDS: Learning hierarchical spatial-temporal features using deep neural networks to improve intrusion detection.
 IEEE Access, 6, 1792-1806.